github pwned

 ... and back in 2011

 Presently the project’s two “expert maintainers” (Michael’s words:) are these two part-time ubuntu admin kids... who are completely oblivious to the fact that the hijacked domain (AND the ffmpeg trademark, say hello to Mr. Lawsuit) still belongs to Fabrice.
-Guaranteed lulz will en
+Guaranteed lulz will ensue shortly.

 UPDATE: after I published this entry, Attila Kinali (on behalf of the whole FFmpeg!) has contacted my ISP (and my own company), requesting my block.
 Failed big time.